lpfgarcia/m2n/README.md

 ```

-Runnig the functions with the data set as parameter:
+Run the functions with the data set as parameter:

 ```
 # characterization measures